 Individual Easter Dirt cups make a fun and festive dessert for Spring.
 The decadent layers not only taste yummy but look great too.

-If you like dirt cake, you are going to want to make this recipe for Easter Dirt Cups.
+If you like Oreo Dirt Cake, you are going to want to make this recipe for Easter Dirt Pudding Cups.
 You get all the delicious layers of pudding, cookies and more but in individual servings.

 It is perfect for parties, Easter lunch or just because.
 Each cup is topped with Peeps and Easter candy.
 It is just a fun dessert!